-1.3 Separation of the positions of the Chairman and Executive Director
+Separation of the positions of the Chairman and Executive Directors

-The Group aims to ensure a balance of power and authority between the Chairman and the Executive Directors with a clear division of responsibility between the running of the Board and the Company's business respectively.
+The Group aims to ensure a balance of power and authority between the Chairman and Executive Directors with a clear division of responsibility between the running of the Board and the Company's business respectively.
 The Group also emphasizes and practices a division of responsibility between the Executive and Non-Executive Directors.